inventory management

 Reorder Point = (Average Daily Sales × Lead Time) + Safety Stock

 - Average daily sales: how many units you sell per day on average.
-Check your Shopify analytics over the last 30–90 days.
+Pull your Shopify analytics for the last 30 to 90 days.

-- Safety stock: a buffer for demand spikes or supply delays.
-A simple rule: 20–50% of your average daily demand over lead time.
+- Safety stock: your buffer for demand spikes and delays.
+A rough rule: 20 to 50% of your average daily demand over lead time.

 Candle maker, 8oz soy candles: Sells 3 units/day on average.
-Takes 5 days to receive fragrance oil and 2 days to produce a batch.
+Fragrance oil takes 5 days to arrive, production takes 2 days.
 Safety stock = 5 units.
 Reorder Point = (3 × 7) + 5 = 26 units

 Soap maker, lavender bars: Sells 2 units/day.
-Lye and oils take 4 days to arrive, 1 day to cure (shortened for pre-pour prep).
+Materials take 4 days to arrive, 1 day for prep.
 Safety stock = 4 units.
 Reorder Point = (2 × 5) + 4 = 14 units

-Jewelry maker, sterling findings: Sells 5 pairs of earrings/day.
-Silver findings take 3 days to ship.
+Jewelry maker, sterling silver earrings: Sells 5 pairs/day.
+Silver findings ship in 3 days.
 Safety stock = 8 units.
 Reorder Point = (5 × 3) + 8 = 23 units

-For a complete picture of your true product profitability, don’t forget Shopify’s transaction costs.
-Use our Shopify fee calculator to see exactly how much of each sale goes to Shopify before calculating your actual margins.
+For a full picture of your product profitability, don’t forget to account for Shopify’s transaction costs.
+Use our Shopify fee calculator to see exactly how much each sale nets before you calculate margins.

 How to Avoid Running Out of Stock on Shopify

 Getting a low-stock alert is the easy part.
-The harder part is having a plan ready so you can act fast.
+Having a plan ready to act on it is harder.

-For makers who manufacture their own products, avoiding stockouts comes down to three things: knowing your reorder point, understanding your raw material levels, and having production capacity lined up.
+For makers who manufacture their own products, avoiding stockouts comes down to three things: knowing your reorder point, knowing what raw materials you actually have, and having production capacity ready to go.

 Set two thresholds, not one.
-A “start production” threshold and a “stop selling” threshold are different numbers.
-If your candles take 48 hours to cure and set, your low-stock alert should fire well before you’re down to your last few units.
+A “start production” number and a “stop selling” number are different.
+If your candles take 48 hours to fully set, your low-stock alert needs to fire several batches before you’d be dangerously low.
+Not when you have 2 units left.

-For a deeper look at this, our stockout prevention guide covers reorder points, safety stock, and production planning in detail.
+For a deeper look, our stockout prevention guide covers reorder points, safety stock, and production planning.

 Beyond Shopify — Why Makers Need Raw Material Tracking

-Here’s the problem with Shopify’s inventory tracking: it only sees finished products.
+Here’s the gap Shopify doesn’t cover: it only sees finished products.
 It has no idea what goes into making them.

 If you sell handmade candles, Shopify knows you have 12 candles left.
-It doesn’t know you also have enough wax and fragrance oil to make another 40.
-Or that you’re almost out of wicks, and the next batch is going nowhere without them.
+It doesn’t know you have enough wax and fragrance oil to make another 40.
+It also doesn’t know you’re almost out of wicks, which means that batch of 40 isn’t going anywhere without a reorder.

-That gap is where most makers end up surprised.
-You might have a “plenty of stock” green light in Shopify while you’re actually one missing material away from a production halt.
+That’s where most makers get surprised.
+The “looks fine” green light in Shopify while you’re actually one missing material away from a production halt.

-This is why a dedicated manufacturing tool matters.
-For more on how to build the material-tracking layer Shopify doesn’t provide, see our guide on tracking material inventory alongside Shopify.
+This is why raw material tracking matters separately from product tracking.
+For more on building that layer alongside Shopify, see our guide on tracking material inventory alongside Shopify.

 Craftybase — Inventory Tracking Built for Makers

-Craftybase is inventory and manufacturing software built specifically for small-batch makers.
-It tracks raw materials, finished products, and production runs, and it connects to Shopify so everything stays in sync.
+Craftybase is inventory and manufacturing software built for small-batch makers.
+It tracks raw materials and finished products, connects to Shopify, and keeps everything in sync as you produce.

-Set custom thresholds for both finished products and raw materials.
-You’ll get notified when soy wax drops below 5kg, or when your amber jars are running low, well before a production run is halfway through.
+Set custom thresholds for finished products and raw materials.
+When soy wax drops below 5kg, or amber jars are running low, you get notified before the next batch is halfway through.
+Not after.

 Raw Material Tracking